raum-dellamorte/raumEn-rs/README.md

 RaumEn
 ======

-An openGL engine written in Rust.
+An OpenGL engine written in Rust.

 Status
 ------